-At this time, the province is reviewing the district's capital projects proposed for a three-year period beginning with the 2002-2003 school year and ending with the 2004-2005 school year.
-The proposals fall into one of three capital funding categories - new construction, modernization and replacement, or relocation of space.
-New construction includes new schools and the provision of new portable classrooms.
+At this time, the province is reviewing the district's capital projects proposed for a three-year period beginning with the 2003 capital year and ending with the 2005 capital year.
+The proposals fall into one of three capital funding categories - new construction, modernization or relocation of space.
+New construction includes new schools or additions, and the provision of new portable classrooms.
 Modernization and replacement includes school upgrading projects and replacement of obsolete facilities including portable classrooms, and relocation involves moving the district's existing portable inventory.

-The following is a summary of the district's propose capital plan projects for the 3-year period:
+The following is a summary of the district's proposed capital plan projects for the 3-year period.
+References to life, health and safety describe essential work needed to maintain standards for a healthy and secure learning and teaching environment.